 A lifelong Republican and committed conservative, Adrian Smith brings Nebraska values to Congress.

 The Gering native, whose family has called Nebraska home for six generations, was first introduced to politics in college before returning to Gering to serve his hometown as a member of the City Council, then representing District 48 in the Nebraska Legislature, where he earned a reputation as a champion of conservative values and ideals.
-He has consistently voted against tax increases, to protect the rights of gun owners, and maintained a strong pro-life voting record.
+He has consistently fought against tax increases, worked to protect the rights of gun owners, and maintained a strong pro-life voting record.

-Adrian has built on this record since entering Congress, fighting to pass a Balanced Budget Amendment to the Constitution, to repeal onerous regulations on Nebraska agricultural producers and small businesses, and to cut spending by trillions of dollars.
+Adrian has built on this record since entering Congress, fighting to pass a Balanced Budget Amendment to the Constitution, to repeal onerous regulations on Nebraska agriculture producers and small businesses, and to cut spending by trillions of dollars.